Generalized improper integral definition for finite limit: Equivalence of generalized definitions

 Choosing, with $\alpha > 0$,

 we get

 Substituting these into (\ref{E038}) we can write

-Since this is not a function of $b$, it satisfies the requirements for a termination function of the first type.
-Using this transformation, we can see that for every finite limit improper integral there is a corresponding infinite-limit improper integral using the definition from ~\cite{blischke:ALtDefInfLim}.
-Also, for any termination function $z(x)$, the corresponding initialization function can be explicitly found as
+Since this is not a function of $b$, it satisfies the requirements for a termination function.
+Using this transformation, we can see that for every finite limit improper integral using the general definition (\ref{E010}), there is a corresponding infinite-limit improper integral using the definition from ~\cite{blischke:ALtDefInfLim2}.
+We also have that for any termination function $z(x)$, the initialization function can be explicitly found as

 We thus have, when the change of variable (\ref{E025}) is given by (\ref{E054}), that